jitsi/docker-jitsi-meet/log-analyser/README.md

 # JITSI MEET LOG ANALYSER - Grafana Loki and OpenTelemetry Integration

 Welcome to the Grafana Loki and OpenTelemetry integration project!
 This repository provides a simple and effective setup for log management and analysis using Docker, Grafana Loki, and OpenTelemetry.
+Currently this is an in-progress GSoC Summer of Code project and so the instructions may change before being finalized.
+Please treat all this as alpha code.

 ## Overview